lorensen/VTKExamples/src/Cxx.md

 [ImageGradientMagnitude](/Cxx/Images/ImageGradientMagnitude)| vtkImageGradientMagnitude |Compute the magnitude of the gradient at each pixel of an image.
 [ImageLaplacian](/Cxx/Images/ImageLaplacian)| vtkImageLaplacian |Compute the Laplacian of an image.
 [ImageLuminance](/Cxx/Images/ImageLuminance)| vtkImageLuminance |Convert RGB image to greyscale (luminance).
-[ImageMapToColors](/Cxx/Images/ImageMapToColors)| vtkImageMapToColors | Use a lookup table to map scalar (grayscale) values to colorsConvert greyscale image to RGB.
+[ImageMapToColors](/Cxx/Images/ImageMapToColors)| vtkImageMapToColors | Use a lookup table to map scalar (gray scale) values to colorsConvert grey scale image to RGB.
 [ImageNoiseSource](/Cxx/Images/ImageNoiseSource)| vtkImageNoiseSource |Create an image of noise.
 [ImagePermute](/Cxx/Images/ImagePermute)| vtkImagePermute |Switch axes of an image.
 [ImageShrink3D](/Cxx/Images/ImageShrink3D)| vtkImageShrink3D |Resample an image.